 The protein used to represent PAX6 human is consistently ENSP00000492024.
 At least, this was the choice for the alignments I looked at.
-This is the protein sequence of isoform 5a, probably chosen as it is the longer option (436 amino acids as opposed to 422) and so (from the crude informatics viewpoint) represents more information.
+This is the protein sequence of isoform 5a (as evidenced by the extra 14 amino acids around the end of the first line), probably chosen as it is the longer option (436 amino acids as opposed to 422) and so (from the crude informatics viewpoint) represents more information.